leger-labs/leger/backlog/ISSUE-17.md

 # Issue #17: Backup & Restore System

+**⚠️ v0.1.0 Note**: This issue will integrate with existing Podman secret functionality from the setec integration.
+The backup system needs to coordinate with `internal/daemon/client.go` for secret-aware backups.

 ## Overview

 Implement comprehensive backup and restore functionality with full volume support.
 This provides disaster recovery capabilities and enables safe experimentation with deployments.